 Different Ideas on Social Norms, Family, Love, Career, & Friendships/Community

-Exploring these questions with your partner can give you a better idea on what similarities and differences you have with your partner.
+Exploring these questions with your partner can give you a better idea on what similarities and differences you have.
 How compatible are you based on shared values and priorities?
 What are some challenges that you both may face, and how much are you willing to accept their differences?

 Religious and/or Philosophical Differences